Mayvena/GECK/README.md

 6. Built-in display
 7. Built-in keyboard
 8. Built-in network capabilities - both wireless and wired
+9. Built-in software-defined radio adapter
-9. GPS
+10. GPS
-10. Software defined radio
+11. Software defined radio
-11. USB hub
+12. USB hub
-12. Encyclopedia
+13. Encyclopedia
-13. Survival/engineering guides/articles/tutorials
+14. Survival/engineering guides/articles/tutorials
-14. GPIO shielding
+15. GPIO shielding

+Optional features:
+1. Waterproof even when open
+2. Built-in housing for external accessories - like antenna for the SDR, power adapter etc.
+3. Solar/crank generator
+4. MOLLE webbing for attaching it to a plate carrier and/or to attach external pouches to its housing

 ## 1. Housing